mvanveen/cargo/README.md

 **inspect container ports**

-In this example, we've opened up port `8000` in our container, and it is being exposed on port `49155`.
+In this example, we've opened up port `8000` in our container, and its being exposed on the local port `49155`.

 ```python
 >>> container = d.containers[0]